Slicer/Slicer/Docs/developer_guide/build_instructions/linux.md

 git clone git://github.com/Slicer/Slicer.git
 ```

-This will create a `Slicer` directory contaning the source code of Slicer.
+This will create a `Slicer` directory containing the source code of Slicer.
 Hereafter we will call this directory the `source directory`.

 :::{note} Warning